patrikmitterpach/ReportMancer/README.md

 filling in the details if not clear (adding current timestamp, userAgent)

 Configuration contains the options for adding authentication, as well as enabling export to another server with the syslog format.

+To start the application, first create the database with `flask --app main init-db`, after which you can start the application with `flask --app main run`.